ntoda03/NLGenomeSweeper/README.md

 ### Primary output files
 #### NLGenomeSweeper
 The primary output files of NLGenomeSweeper will be written to the output directory.
+Warning!
+A potential structural classification is given but these must be verified by manual annotation.

 *All_candidates.bed*

 This is the list of positions in the genome that were identified as probable NBS-LRR genes in bed format.
 Coordinates refer to the position of the NB-ARC domain and not of the potential gene.
+A potential classification is given.

+*Final_candidates.bed*

+This is the list of positions in the genome that were identified as probable NBS-LRR genes in bed format that has passed the filter for the presence of LRRs.
+Coordinates refer to the position of the NB-ARC domain and not of the potential gene.
+A potential classification is given.

+*Filtered_candidates.bed*

+This is the list of positions in the genome that were identified as probable NBS-LRR genes in bed format but filtered out because they did not contain an LRR.
+Coordinates refer to the position of the NB-ARC domain and not of the potential gene.
+A potential classification is given.

 *All_candidates.gff3*